Tanyamodi21/Kingsukh_Guest_House/README.md

 # Kingsukh Guest House Website

-Welcome to the Kingsukh Guest House website repository.
-This project is a fully responsive website for a guest house, featuring sections such as Home, About Us, Services, Rooms, Gallery, and Contact.
+Welcome to the Kingsukh Guest House website.
+This website is designed to help guests explore services, rooms, and nearby attractions while providing an easy way to get in touch or book their stay.

 ## Table of Contents